Updated: Jun 1, 2026

 What transport pass should I buy for a week in London?

-Use contactless payment (credit card or phone) — Zones 1-2 daily cap is ~$12 / £8.9, weekly cap (Mon-Sun) ~$60 / £45.
+Use contactless payment (credit card or phone) — Zones 1-2 daily cap is ~$12 / £8.84, weekly cap (Monday–Sunday, not rolling 7 days) ~$60 / £44.
 Covers Tube, buses, and most trains within zones.
 No need to buy an Oyster card unless you prefer the physical card.
 This itinerary stays mostly in Zones 1-2; Windsor (Day 5) requires a separate train ticket (~$19 / £14 return).
-Note: TfL fares may change from 1 March 2026.
+Check current TfL fares on the official site.
 Download Citymapper for routes.

 How much should I budget for 7 days in London (excluding flights and hotel)?